Aké Arts and Book Festival: Twelfth edition (2024)

+Thirteenth edition (2025)

+In 2025, the theme of the Ake Arts and Book Festival was "Reclaiming Truth."
+The festival was held from 20 to 22 November 2025 and was headlined by Bernardine Evaristo.
+It featured prominent guests, including Tunde Onakoya, Tolu Ogunlesi, Colombe Schneck, Myroslav Laiuk, Fatima Bala, and others.

+The three-day festival featured a range of literary activities and was held in partnership with Sterling Bank, the Lagos State Government, and the Open Society Foundations.
+It brought together a diverse range of creatives, including authors, poets, filmmakers, musicians, artists, storytellers, thinkers, and many others.

+Fourteenth edition (2026)

+The fourteenth edition of the Ake Arts and Book Festival is scheduled to be held in Lagos from 19 to 21 November 2026.
+The edition will continue to be organized by the Book Buzz Foundation, a non-profit organization founded by Lola Shoneyin.

 The Aké Review

 The Aké Review is the official publication of the festival.
 It is published in three official languages: English, Yorùbá, and French.

 The 2014 Review was co-edited by Oyebade Dosunmu and Lola Shoneyin.

 The 2015 Review was co-edited by Kola Tubosun and Kolade Arogundade.
 Each edition features a series of 10 questions answered by Aké Festival guests.
 In addition, the publication has interviews, short fiction, poetry, photography, and art.
 In the 2015 edition of the Aké Review, there was an in-depth interview with the poet and teacher Niyi Osundare, who also appeared on the cover, as well as an interview with the 2015 Caine Prize-winner Namwali Serpell.

 The 2016 Review was edited by Molara Wood.
 Its cover featured the famous Kenyan writer Ngũgĩ was Thiong'o, who was also a headliner at the festival.
 It included interviews with Ngugi (conducted by Mọlara Wood), Mahamat Saleh Haroun, and Odafe Atogun (both conducted by Lola Shoneyin).

 The 2017 Review was edited by Molara Wood, with the headliner of that year's event Ama Ata Aidoo on the cover.
 It included three interviews: Diane Awerbuck interviewed by Geoff Ryman, Ama Ata Aidoo interviewed by Molara Wood, and Ayobami Adebayo interviewed by Kola Tubosun.
 There was also an uncredited interview with Jude Kelly, artistic director of London's Southbank Centre and a founder of the Women of the World Festival (WOW).

 The 2018 Review was edited by Molara Wood, and featured that year's festival headliner Nuruddin Farah on the cover.

 The 2019 Review, edited by Molara Wood, had Tsitsi Dangarembga on the cover.
 It also included an interview with Tsitsi Dangarembga who was the headliner that year.